|

 4. Review Courses

 Sleep Review Courses are listed separately because they are relatively expensive and time consuming, and don't really fit any of the other categories.
 You can pass the exam without ever attending one, but they are very popular and, time permitting, definitely recommended (at least one).
 If nothing else, they focus your attention on what's important to review on your own.
 There are many more courses than you'll have time for, and only a few are listed here.
 Note also that many of these live courses are now available on DVD; while still expensive, DVDs eliminate travel and hotel costs, and can be reviewed at your leisure.
 If you have time for only one comprehensive course, choose either the ACCP or AASM board review course.
-ACCP Board Review The 2009 course will be in Phoenix, August 21-24.
-The 2008 ACCP course is available on DVD; see the 2009 ACCP catalogue.
+ACCP Board Review.
+The previous ACCP courses are available on DVD; see the ACCP catalogue.
 AASM Board Review Course.
-There are usually two courses offered each fall.
+There are several courses offered each fall.
 If you register for the exam you will be receiving brochures.
-School of Clinical Polysomnograhpy in Medford, Oregon offers a 3 day review of polysomnography, given by Nic Butkov.
-I took the course and found it very helpful, mainly because Mr. Butkov is a real expert on the subject and also a very good teacher.
-School of Sleep Medicine, Stanford University This is probably the oldest of the comprehensive review courses.
+School of Sleep Medicine, Stanford University.
+This is probably the oldest of the comprehensive review courses.
 People who have attended state it is very good.
 The course is also available on DVD.
+Atlanta School of Sleep Medicine.
+Offers multiple courses, some specifically designed for sleep board review.

 |